Policy

 Summary

-- The Disability Inclusion reform package is being introduced over a staged rollout between 2021 to 2025 as a new funding and support model for students with disability.
+- The Disability Inclusion reform package was introduced over a staged rollout between 2021 and 2025 as a new funding and support model for students with disability.

 - Schools may refer to the guidelines to support implementation on the Guidance tab, and information on funding allocation in the Student Resource Package: Student Disability Inclusion Tier 2 school-level funding and Disability Inclusion Tier 3 student-level funding.